Eurosceptics poised for German breakthrough, hurting Merkel

 "The interesting thing is that 41 percent of AfD voters either voted for the 'other parties' category or not at all in 2009," INSA chief Hermann Binkert told Reuters.

-Most other AfD supporters said they had voted center-right last time but nine percent came from the hard Left, also critical of the euro, and a handful from the SPD and Greens.
+Most other AfD supporters said they had voted centre-right last time but nine percent came from the hard Left, also critical of the euro, and a handful from the SPD and Greens.

 Merkel and the AfD have ruled out working with each other in the Bundestag, but one CDU leader - Volker Bouffier, who defends his premiership of Hesse in a state vote on Sunday - said he might consider it, before retracting after a storm of criticism.